Quick/swift-fakes/Sources/Fakes/Fakes.docc/Guides/VerifyingCallbacks.md

 Otherwise, we have no idea if a test failure is caused by something in the production code, or something in `FakeDispatchQueue`.

-Some tests that verify thet entire API for `FakeDispatchQueue` look like this:
+Some tests that verify the entire API for `FakeDispatchQueue` look like this:

 ```swift
 final class FakeDispatchQueueTests: XCTestCase {